zalando-stups/hutmann/README.md

 # Hutmann - a Scala/Play library for OAuth2 authentication

-This library provides support for using OAuth2 for authentication, mainly for backends, that use the Play framework (2.4).
+This library provides support for using OAuth2 for authentication, mainly for backends, that use the Play framework.
 Additionally, it brings some support for logging and flow ids that can be used to follow requests through several microservices.
 It should not require much setup before using it - see `Configuration` for more details.